Luming-L/NGG/assembly_programmes/Canu.md

 1. build a list of read pairs with some similarity
 2. perform a more direct comparison of them
 In the first step, identify shared k-mers between all pairs of reads to find candidate overlaps.
-Repeats will disrupt overlapping because: repeats - frequent occurrence
+Repeats will disrupt overlapping because: repeats - frequent occurrence of some k-mers - increase the number of candidate

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMDc1Mjg5ODMsLTEzNDEzMDE0NDksLT
+eyJoaXN0b3J5IjpbLTUwNTUxMzA4LC0xMzQxMzAxNDQ5LC0xNT
-E1ODkwNjM1MDAsMTY4Mzk5MjE0NiwtMzA4MzExXX0=
+g5MDYzNTAwLDE2ODM5OTIxNDYsLTMwODMxMV19
 -->